chenlx92/ipromps/README.md

 5 `roslaunch myo_driver myo_raw_pub.launch`: start the Myo armband node
 6 `rosrun states_manager states_pub.py`: open the state manager node

 # The notes for collecting datasets
+Some notes need to read everytime when collecting the demo data.
 ## notes for datasets collection
 Everytime when collecting the datasets, please read these notes.
 1. **Check** the csv file derived from rosbag